eapolsniper/EndpointBOM/README.md

 ### Basic Usage

-**Recommended:** Run with admin/root privileges for complete endpoint inventory:
+It's recommended to run with admin/root privileges for complete endpoint inventory, but if the system is used only by one person, the inventory should be nearly complete and "good enough" for the purpose of this tool.

 ```bash
 # macOS/Linux